marcus-downing/drupal-odbc-sqlsrv/README.md

 ### Drupal settings

 You need to change the database settings in your site's settings file (probably something like `sites/default/settings.local.php`).
-Unfortunately, Drush discards any non-standard fields in the connection settings when testing connections so you need to use this manfig config:
+Unfortunately, Drush discards any non-standard fields in the connection settings when testing connections so you need to use this mangled config:

 ```php
 <?php